iframe-resizer/docs/src/content/docs/upgrade.md

 The `onInit()` method has been deprecated in favour of `onReady()`.
 This brings the parent page and iframe names for this event inline with each other.
 Use of `onInit()` will trigger a deprecation warning in the console.

+### Fixed bug where height/width where returned as strings

+The onResized event was returning height/width as a strings, this has now been fixed to return a Number.

 ### Min/Max size values now taken from iframe computed CSS values

 These settings are now read from the computed style of the iframe tag.
 Setting them via the call to `iframeResize()` will trigger a deprication warning.

-### New `offsetHeight` and `offsetWidth` options
+### New `offsetSize` options

-These new options allow you to adjust the value returned by the iframe, they can have either a positive or negative value.
+Theis new option allow you to adjust the value returned by the iframe for the dimesion you are resizing, it can have either a positive or negative value.

 ## Other Improvements